Declan Lang

 Declan Ronan Lang (born 15 April 1950) is an English prelate of the Roman Catholic Church.
-He served as the ninth bishop of Clifton from 2001-2024.
+He served as the ninth bishop of Clifton from 2001 to 2024.

 Biography

 Declan Lang was born in Cowes, on the Isle of Wight, to Irish parents.
 He attended Ryde School, Allen Hall, and St. Edmund's College, Ware.
 He also earned a Bachelor of Arts degree in history from Royal Holloway, University of London.
 Lang was ordained to the priesthood by Bishop Derek Worlock on 7 June 1975.
 He has been particularly noted for the influence he had as a youth chaplain and subsequently on those now playing leading roles in the Catholic community such as the evangelist and charismatic Catholic Sr Maria Natella OP and the ministerial adviser and author Francis Davis; and also for his work as an adult educationalist and as an ecumenist.

 He then served as an assistant priest at the cathedral and chaplain to St Edmund's comprehensive school in Portsmouth.
 Four years after ordination he was appointed secretary to Bishop Emery and chancellor.
 During this time he also worked on the Diocesan Youth Commission, which he later chaired.
 For a number of years he went as chaplain with the Portsmouth Group to Lourdes at Easter.

-In 1983 he was appointed to the Religious Education Council as Adult Religious Education Adviser, a position he held until 1990.
+In 1983 he was appointed to the Religious Education Council as Adult Religious Education Adviser, a position he held until 1990; he held this post for seven years.
 While doing this work he was also Parish Priest of Our Lady, Queen of Apostles, Bishop's Waltham, for four years, and then Parish Priest at Sacred Heart, Bournemouth.
 As a result of his work in adult religious education he produced together with John O'Shea, Vicky Cosstick and Damian Lundy the book Parish Project.
 This was to help parishes look at what they were currently doing, evaluate it and plan together its future direction.
 This scheme has been taken up by a number of parishes throughout the country.

-In September 1990 he was appointed Moderator of the Curia and Administrator of the cathedral.
+In September 1990 he was appointed Moderator of the Curia and Administrator of St John’s cathedral in Portsmouth.
 During this time he was also involved in organising a summer conference for the Diocese of Portsmouth and helping with conferences in Southwark and Shrewsbury.
 In January 1996 he was appointed as one of the Vicars General in the Diocese moving from Portsmouth to Abingdon.